raphael-sterbac/elaboration-universes/README.md

 # Introduction

-This is a minimal implementation of cumulative universe hierarchies for dependent type theory.
-It uses a new syntax to simplify the implementation, first described [here](https://www.jonmsterling.com/01HX/).
+This is a toy implementation of cumulative universe hierarchies for dependent type theory.
+It uses a new syntax to simplify the implementation, first described [here](https://www.jonmsterling.com/01HX/), and presented at [HoTT/UF](https://hott-uf.github.io/2026/slides/sterbac.pdf).

 # File architecture